 Save up to 40% on Sage products: BMRA members can now access discounted rates on all subscription-based Sage 50 products.
 Visit https://www.ifrc.co.uk/bmra for more information.

 Discounted PPE: BMRA members have access to discounted PPE from PK Safety.

-Get involved: The BMRA has a number of committees that ordinary members are able to sit on as vacancies become available.
+Get involved: The BMRA has a number of committees including the Legal and Policy Group and Membership and Communications Committee, that ordinary members are able to sit on as vacancies become available.

 Training: Be it Fundamentals of Metallurgy, GDPR or Continuing Competence, BMRA holds various training for members, be it at BMRA HQ, off-site or through service members.
 In 2019 it hopes to hold electric car dismantling training.

 Exclusive membership events: Each year the BMRA hold exclusive member events.
 These include the AGM and Golf day, typically held in June, and the Annual Dinner, proceeded by a free networking event, in November.
 There are other events across the year including tours, for example to the London Metal Exchange,

 Dedicated page on the BMRA website: Your own page on recyclemetals.org, accessible from the Recyclers' Directory and allowing you to provide up-to-date information about your company and the metals you take.
 You are welcome to use this as a website listed in directories such as yell.com.